arch-anes/archanes/README.md

 - The script opens `cgdisk` to partition the drive.

-- The root partition is encrypted.
+- The root partition is encrypted and formatted to F2FS.

 - The script supports EFI boot partition only.